ssrwpo/ssr/README.md

   i18n,
   // Optional: A platform transformer (see hereafter), a default transformer is provided platformTransformers,
-  // The server side router from react-router-4, ServerRouter, createServerRenderContext,
 });
 logger.info('Router started');
 ```

 ### Localization and i18n
 We use i18next for server side rendered localization.
 It gets the user browser language and serves the right language with a default one(in case you don't serve for users one).